-Sensors stand by until water starts flowing from the tap, which then trigger a set of buffering actions.
+Sensors stand by until water starts flowing from the tap, which then triggers a set of buffering actions.
 This converts sensors into buffer managers.
 Whether in Vietnam or Mexico, sensing seems to imply that residents are caught in a limbo of in/activity while paying attention to multiple sensory indicators.
 Taste, smell and sound were commonly mobilized as indicators by the people I spoke to in Mexico City.
 Olfactory and gustatory sensations serve as indicators of the (non)potability of tap water, and water quality in general.
 Water that smells, tastes or looks ‘off’ was generally interpreted to indicate low quality – the expectation being transparency, odor- and tastelessness.
 As Fabiola, a writer and tenant living in the city center had it, taste is a matter of equality as well as of quality:

 [Tap water] has a strange taste, like, I don’t know if it is of chlorine?
 Anyway, it’s not a pleasant taste.
 Therefore we prefer to buy purified water (…).
 That’s a problem, because everyone should have access to potable water without having to pay for it all the time.
 (Fabiola, E37: 38-40, Cuauhtémoc)